keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

 If you get a Spell Checker error:

-1. Right-click the `details` link for Spell Checker in the checks for your PR.
+1. Click the `details` link for Spell Checker in the checks for your PR.
 1. Click on the Summary to get to the job summary.
 1. This shows the word(s) that caused Spell Checker to fail.